Installing and Configuring Scheduler

 This topic describes how to install and configure Scheduler.

-Before you install Scheduler v1.3, you must have one of the following:
+Before you install Scheduler v1.5, you must have one of the following:

-A VMware Tanzu SQL with MySQL for VMs v2.7 or later tile with TLS Options set to Optional or Not Configured.
+A VMware Tanzu SQL with MySQL for VMs v2.7 or later tile.
 To download VMware Tanzu SQL with MySQL for VMs, see VMware Tanzu SQL with MySQL for VMs on VMware Tanzu Network.
 For information about installing VMware Tanzu SQL with MySQL for VMs, see Installing and Configuring VMware Tanzu SQL with MySQL for VMs.
 For information about configuring TLS options, see Configure Security.

 An external MySQL database with TLS disabled.